acornejo/picoAVR/README.md

 ## Build Your Own

-The cost of the components required for building a single PicoAVR is less than 10$.
+You can buy the components to build your own for less than 10$ per board.

 Moreover, keep in mind that due to economies of scale, building 100 or 1000 PicoAVR's is significantly cheaper per unit than building a single